singularitti/scientific-string/README.md

 # scientific-string
-A Python toolkit dealing with daily strings in scientific research
+A Python toolkit dealing with daily strings in scientific research.